MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-a-company.md

 | SharePoint Site       |                |
 | Report Library        | ReportsLibrary |

 12. If you have selected Native as the report server mode, you can enter the name of the folder to deploy the reports to.
-By using a folder, you can deploy Reporting Services reports for multiple [!INCLUDE[prodshort](../includes/prodshort.md)] instances to a single Microsoft SQL Server Reporting Server.
+By using a folder, you can deploy Reporting Services reports for multiple Dynamics GP instances to a single Microsoft SQL Server Reporting Server.
 The default folder name is the name of the system database.
 If DYNAMICS is the system database name, the Folder Name field is blank.
 After deploying reports to the folder, you must provide access to the folder.

 13. Click Next.